This article was updated on December 13th, 2025.

 Context: The Key Ingredient for Dark Web Monitoring

 Dark web monitoring creates two closely related challenges for security teams.
 First, even with a list of the most prominent dark web forums, someone has to first gain access and then manually search through the content looking for relevant threat intelligence.
-It takes massive amounts of time and labor to uncover just a small amount of the intelligence that teams want and need.
-Which leads to the second issue: gaps in visibility and intelligence gathering result in a surface-level understanding of threats with little security value.
+It can take a massive amounts of time and labor to uncover just a small amount of the intelligence that teams want and need.
+Which then leads to the second issue: gaps in visibility and intelligence gathering result in a surface-level understanding of threats with little security value.

 For example: A security analyst finds infostealer logs for sale on the dark web that contain company credentials and secrets.
 That’s an important find, but teams still need to ascertain what risks that stolen information creates, what damages could result from those risks, and what it would take to remediate them.
 Plus, they potentially have to repeat this process multiple times as they discover more information on the dark web.
-They may have found threat intelligence.
-But it hasn’t translated into stronger, simpler, or more streamlined security, which is the ultimate purpose of dark web monitoring.
+They may have found threat intelligence, but it hasn’t translated into stronger, simpler, or more streamlined security, which is the ultimate purpose of dark web monitoring.

 Context is what gives dark web threat intelligence meaningful value as a security resource.
 It’s what helps teams prioritize the risks they find, accurately assess the right response, and orchestrate an efficient remediation, all while dealing with limited resources.
 Unfortunately, getting context only multiplies the amount of monitoring and intelligence collection for teams, which explains why it’s often lacking.
 There’s simply not enough hours available to scour the dark web for all it can reveal.